DBCDK/hejmdal/docs/configuration.md

     "buttonHoverColor": "Login button hover color, default #e56312", "buttonTxtHoverColor": "Login button hover text color, default #ffffff" },
-  "logoColor": "Color of hejmdal logo, default #252525", "redirectUris": [],
+  "createCulrAccountAgency": "Create user in CULR in this agency, if not found.
+Only used by bibliotek.dk (190101)", "logoColor": "Color of hejmdal logo, default #252525", "redirectUris": [],
   "singleLogoutPath": "/single-logout"